-Fine art scholarships offered by The National Museum for Wildlife Art to high school students passionate about fine art and design, and plan to continue their study of art and design at the college level.
+Fine art scholarships offered by The National Museum for Wildlife Art to high school students passionate about fine art and design, photography, and plan to continue their study of art and design at the college level.

 Art Leadership Scholarship in Honor of the Memory of Dick Jennings